 - If you're using SNS you need to create a separate topic and subscription for each Source.

 S3 Event Notifications Integration

-Enabling event based notifications is an S3 bucket-level operation that subscribes to an SNS topic.
+Enabling event-based notifications is an S3 bucket-level operation that subscribes to an SNS topic.
 An SNS topic is an access point that Sumo Logic can dynamically subscribe to in order to receive event notifications.
-When creating a Source that collects from an S3 bucket Sumo assigns an endpoint URL to the Source.
+When creating a Source that collects from an S3 bucket, Sumo Logic assigns an endpoint URL to the Source.
 The URL is for you to use in the AWS subscription to the SNS topic so AWS notifies Sumo when there are new files.
 See Configuring Amazon S3 Event Notifications for more information.

 You can adjust the configuration of when and how AWS handles communication attempts with Sumo Logic.
 See Setting Amazon SNS Delivery Retry Policies for details.

 Watch this micro lesson video to learn more about our S3 event notifications integration, which combines scan based discovery and event-based discovery into a unified integration that gives you the ability to maintain a low latency integration for new content and provide assurances that no data was missed or dropped.

 These configuration instructions apply to log collection from all AWS Source types.

 - In Sumo Logic select Manage Data > Collection > Collection.

 - On the Collectors page, click Add Source next to a Hosted Collector, either an existing Hosted Collector, or one you have created for this purpose.

 - Select your AWS Source type.